 We’ve broken down all the types of packaging available into 4 categories, to make it easier to find what you’re looking for: outer packaging (for packaging your products during transportation), filling materials (which protect your products during transportation), product packaging (such as labels, that showcase your product), innovative packaging (new types of packaging coming to the market).

 Compostable packaging is usually made from plant-based materials such as corn, sugar cane and bamboo, or bio poly mailers which are made from starch (a vegetable bi-product).
 Compostable is the ability of a material to naturally decompose (break down) back into the earth without leaving any toxic residue behind.
 It’s important to note that for a material to truly be compostable, it should be able to fully decompose within 90 days in commercial composting conditions or within 180 days in a home compost.

 Compostable mailing bags are great for soft items such as clothing, as they are not very protective for fragile items.
 However, they are waterproof and scratch resistant, which makes printing work very well, so you can fully display your branding on the outside of your packaging.
-You can also find bags that come with two adhesive strips, so it can be used twice before putting it in the compost bin.
+You can also find bags that come with two adhesive strips, so they can be used twice before putting them in the compost bin.

 Best for: fragile items such as jewellery and make-up

 Corrugated boxes are made from corrugated (multiple layers of paperboard) cardboard, so they are very sturdy and rigid, but can be quite soft to the touch depending on the finish.
 When looking for an eco option, make sure they are not coated on the surface, as they will not be biodegradable anymore.